Business Divorce Lawyer in Raleigh, NC

 However, reaching an agreement on what is equitable or fair when business assets are distributed in a divorce can be a point of contention.
 It requires a business valuation to determine what the assets of a business are worth.

 A divorce lawyer from Charles R. Ullman & Associates can help you through the division of business assets if you have a family-owned business or you are part owner of a business and are headed for divorce.
 We can enlist the experts needed to identify the fair value of your business interests and advocate for you in negotiations over final disposition of marital property including business assets and liabilities.
 Because of our experience in divorces with businesses involved, we can protect you from efforts by your estranged spouse to devalue assets or hide business income.

-If you are facing a divorce that involves valuation of a business, it is in your best interest to consult with a knowledgeable divorce attorney as soon as possible.
-When you work with Charles R. Ullman & Associates, you will have a lawyer you can trust who is certified as a Specialist in Family Law by the North Carolina State Bar and well-versed in the complex process of marital asset division.
+If you are facing a divorce that will require a division of business assets, it is in your best interest to consult with a knowledgeable divorce lawyer as soon as possible.
+When you work with Charles R. Ullman & Associates in Raleigh, N.C., you will have an attorney that you can trust who is certified as a Specialist in Family Law by the North Carolina State Bar.
+Charles Ullman is well-versed in the complex process of marital asset division.

 Valuing a Business During Divorce

 Even if divorcing spouses amicably agree to sell business interests that they share – to one spouse or a third party – the first step to doing it correctly is determining the proper value of the business assets and the cost of liabilities.
 Determining the value of a private business can be complicated.

 The two most commonly used methods of business valuation are:

 - The book value method: Based on the assets and liabilities listed in the company’s books, less depreciation and adjusted for appreciation.

 - The market or earnings approach: A valuation method in which the business is valued according to what an outside buyer would pay for it while factoring in capacity for future earnings.